1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942 DDO FS-101 And FS-102

-The FS-101 and FS-102 are doubled die obverse varieties on 1942 nickels.
-The FS-101 shows doubling on Jefferson’s profile and nose, as well as the lower left portion of the “2” in the date, with minor doubling visible on “GOD”.
-The FS-102 represents a separate doubled die variety with its own distinct characteristics.
+The FS-101 shows doubling on Jefferson’s profile and nose, plus doubling on the lower-left portion of the “2” in the date, with minor doubling visible on “GOD.”
+The FS-102 is a separate doubled die variety with its own distinct characteristics and a different doubling pattern.
+Magnification is necessary to distinguish genuine doubled dies from machine doubling or post-strike damage.

 1942 DDO FS-101 Nickel Price/Grade Chart